BUGS-NYU/TerminalWorkshop/README.md

 	$ wc *.txt
 	$ wc -w *.txt > lengths.txt
 	$ sort lengths.txt
+	We can have one command pass along its output to another command using what we call Pipes.
 	$ sort -n lengths.txt | head -n 1
 	$ wc -w *.txt | sort -n
 	$ wc -w *.txt | sort -n | head -n 1